GL-Li/vimwiki/docker_kubernetes.md

 ## QA: how to get into the terminal of running container?

-- `$ docker exec -it bash` for Ubuntu based container
+- `$ docker exec -it xxxx bash` for Ubuntu based container
-- `$ docker exec -it sh` for alpine-based container
+- `$ docker exec -it xxxx sh` for alpine-based container

 ## raw notes ==================================================================